devz3ro/emby_channel_sorter/README.md

 In the "Config" secion, enter in the correct "SERVER" and "API_KEY" information.

-If you don't have an "API_KEY"
+If you don't have an "API_KEY":

 Manage Emby Server → Advanced → Api Keys → New Api Key → emby_channel_sorter → Submit